mmarschall/prompt-expander/README.md

 ### Adding Prompt Files

-Create YAML files in the `src/prompts` directory with the following structure:
+Create YAML files in the `prompts` directory with the following structure:

 ```yaml
 trigger: ":shortcut"